 The labs first step was to test the results of Schooler and Engstler-Schooler’s 1990 study of what’s called “the verbal overshadowing effect.”

 It works like this: participants watch a video depicting a bank robbery.
 Following the video, half of the group is asked to spend five minutes writing a detailed description of the robber’s face.
 The other half is asked to write down countries and capitals from memory.
 Then each group is shown a video line up and asked to identify the bank robber.
 In the study, the “verbal rehearsal” group performed more poorly than the control group.
 The Schoolers called this effect “verbal memory overshadowing” because the verbal memory overshadowed the visual memory.

 Learning by Doing

 “Is it real?
 Possibly not,” says Poirier.
 “Other labs have tried to replicate it but haven’t been able to get the same results.”
 Because it’s related to his own research of face recognition, he applied to be part of this project—and was excited when his lab was selected.
-During this academic year, Poirier’s team of undergraduate researchers have been involved in all aspects of the project.
+During this past academic year, Poirier’s team of undergraduate researchers were involved in all aspects of the project.

 “At the beginning, they helped revise the research protocol and create the research materials,” he continues.
 “Then they tested nearly 225 participants on campus.”
 Volunteers were enlisted from students enrolled in introductory psychology courses.
-Now, the group is analyzing the data and submitting their findings to the APS.
-“Our findings, along with the results from the other labs, will be published in Perspectives on Psychological Science.”
+After that, the group analyzed the data and submitted their findings to the APS.
+“Our findings, along with the results from the other labs, was published in the September 2014 issue of Perspectives on Psychological Science.”